 Fresh-from-the-garden, sun-warmed, sweet, juicy tomatoes are probably the Number One reason why people start gardening.
 Be forewarned!
 No store-bought cousin will ever measure up once you have experienced the Real Deal!

 Native to South and Central America, tomatoes have been cultivated for over 3,000 years.
-Prior to 31 October 1548, Italy had no tomato sauce.
+Prior to Halloween of 1548, Italy had no tomato sauce.
 It’s hard to imagine, isn’t it?
 Now, as winter fades, many gardeners feel compelled to plant tomatoes.
 While starting too soon is a waste of time and seeds, tomatoes can be started indoors 6 to 8 weeks before the last frost date.

 Commonly grown as annuals, tomatoes (Solanum lycopersicum) are actually perennial plants, in their native regions.
 These members of the nightshade family, along with eggplants and potatoes, are self-pollinating.
 This means that honey bees and other pollinators can carry pollen from one flower to another, on the same plant, to cause a plant to create fruit.
 Of course, the more plants you have, the higher your pollination rates will be.
 Plus, you can never have too many tomatoes, right?